31 Things To Do When You Need A Break

 Read a chapter of your current book, either business or pleasure (find a list of my favorite business books on my Resources page).

 Stretch for 5 minutes.

 Do some deep breathing for 5 minutes.

 Go for a walk.

-Listen to a mediation track (I like anything from Abraham Hicks or Brain.fm).
+Listen to a meditation track (I like anything from Abraham Hicks or Brain.fm).